oxfordinternetinstitute/oxonfair/README.md

     fpredictor.evaluate_groups(data (optional), groups (optional), dictionary_of_methods (optional), return_original=False, verbose=False)

-By default this method reports, per group, the standard binary evaluation criteria of autogluon for both the updated predictor only, over the data used by fit.
+By default, this method reports, per group, the standard binary evaluation criteria of autogluon for both the updated predictor only, over the data used by fit.
 The behavior can be altered by providing either alternate data or a new dictionary of methods.
 Where groups is not provided, it will use the same groups as passed to `fit`, but this can be altered.
 If you wish to also see the per group performance of the original classifier, use `return_original=True` to receive a dict containing the per_group performance of the original and updated classifier.
 If verbose is set to true, the table contains the long names of methods, otherwise it reports the dictionary keys.

 ### Fairness using Inferred Attributes